pbradleylab/PanSweep/Readme.md

 ~~~~
 ### Analysis Report

-The analysis report provides information on the number of genes found to be signifiant, the number of species that have significant genes, the number of genes per species, and if there are any repeated UHGP-90 and UHGP-50 cluster ids.
+The analysis report provides information on the number of genes found to be significant, the number of species that have significant genes, the number of genes per species, and if there are any repeated UHGP-90 and UHGP-50 cluster ids.

 ### eggNOG & Correlation Report